<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 AdobeStock_231746713

 There are many ways to promote health and wellness in the hybrid office.
-Though the office should be designed to promote connectivity and collaboration, it is also important to provide quiet settings for employees to do focused work when needed and areas to simply relax and decompress.
+Though the office should be designed to promote connectivity and collaboration, it is also important to provide quiet settings for employees to do focused work when needed and areas to relax and decompress.

 The hybrid office should ideally incorporate “touchless” technologies for doors, elevators, and especially bathrooms.
 Paper reduction, clean work services, and germ-resistant surfaces are becoming more commonplace.
 In addition, fresh air circulation and improved filtration help control the spread of germs.